lambdaclass/data_etudes/central_limit_theorem_misuse/README.md

 candidate), one can think of this as a variable taking the value $1$ if the condition is satisfied and $0$ if it\'s not.
-The sample means are then the proportion we are looking for, so it is reasonable to model it through a normal distribution with enough samples (usually around $30$).
+The sample means are then the proportion we are looking for, so it is reasonable to model it through a normal distribution with enough samples.
-Just remember, not *everything* we study is an average.
+Just remember, not _everything_ we study is an average.

-Another frequent misconception is that the sample means are *actually* normally distributed after taking enough samples.
+Another frequent misconception is that the sample means are _actually_ normally distributed after taking enough samples.
 The normality assumption seen throughout science is just an approximation, the only way the sample means will be normally distributed is if the random